open5e/open5e/source/Spellcasting/spells_a-z/s/spike-growth.rst

 takes 2d4 piercing damage for every 5 feet it travels.

 The transformation of the ground is camouflaged to look natural.
-Any creature that can’t see the area at the time the spell is cast must make a Wisdom (Perception) check against your spell save DC to recognize the terrain as hazardous before entering it.
+Any creature that can't see the area at the time the spell is cast must make a Wisdom (Perception) check against your spell save DC to recognize the terrain as hazardous before entering it.